ctsai-1/wheelchair-design-platform/README.md

 Inside the forked repository a new project have been created and cloned to have a local copy on our computers.

 The text editor (IDE) used for the project was <a href="https://atom.io/" target="_blank">(Atom)</a>.
+Use git commands to open to open the codes in your text editor and to manage it while working.

   #### Cloud server
   The project is based on a cloud server, where the data collected are uploaded and stored.
 For this purpose the data centric design Hub prototype from Tu Delft has been used.